rodrinac/Tiger/README.md

 ### Usage

-Simply put this line in your .pro qmake file: include(tiger.pri) And you'll able to use like a system header (<tiger>)
+Simply put this line in your .pro qmake file: include(tiger.pri).
+And you'll able to use like a system header (<tiger>)